giellalt/giellalt.github.io/infra/docinfra.md

 All source code in the `lang-XXX` repositories containing [documentation markup](infraremake/In-sourceDocumentationSpecification.md) will be automatically parsed and the documentation extracted.
-The extracted documentation will be automatically added to the site on the next `git push`.
+The extracted documentation will be automatically added to the site on the next `svn commit`/`git push`.

 Source file types being scanned for documentation comments are: